pkamenarsky/concur-static/README.md

 }
 ```

 The magic happens in the `switch` clause - since all return values of a component are known in advance it is always possible to dispatch dynamically to the correct predetermined continuation.
-This is heaven for Laplace's demon!
+This is heaven for Laplace's daemon!

 As a side note, every component is completely teared down before the next one is built up.
 Therein lies an opportunity for optimisation: since all DOM configurations are known beforehand, it would be better to compute a diff and subsequently generate only minimal patching code between UI states.